dvntaudio/cuckoo-tools/README.md

 You have to logout for the changes of group membership to take effect.

-This is a good time to shutdown the image and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).
+This is also a good time to shutdown the image and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).

     sudo apt-get install -y git
     git clone https://github.com/reuteras/cuckoo-tools.git
     cd cuckoo-tools
-    ./bin/setup.sh

-If there is any problems with pip run the following command:

-    sudo rm -rf /usr/local/lib/python2.7/dist-packages/requests*
+    ./bin/setup.sh      # go get a cup of coffe...

 Optional steps to use my _.bashrc_ and _.vimrc_

     make
     . ~/.bashrc

+If there is any problems with pip run the following command:

+    sudo rm -rf /usr/local/lib/python2.7/dist-packages/requests*

 Configure Cuckoo
 ================